 The government says a child between 1-3 should get 700mg of calcium daily, a 4-8 year-old should have 1000mg, and a 9-18 year-old should get 1300mg of calcium.
 That’s a lot!

-However, if you really want your fortified milk to compare 1:1 to cow’s milk, you could add a calcium supplement into the almond milk.
+If you really want your fortified milk to compare 1:1 to cow’s milk, you could add a calcium supplement into the almond milk.
 You might also want to look at my recipe for soymilk because soybeans are stacked with calcium.
-A serving in that recipe gives you 134.58mg of calcium, which is the same as whole milk.
+A serving in that recipe gives you 270mg of calcium, which is nearly the same as whole milk.

 Additionally, almond milk has fiber whereas cow's milk has none.